adarwoo/modbus_relay/docs/user_manual.md

 > [!NOTE]
 > All relays always operates with a positive polarity, so writing ON will close the relay.
 > The failsafe position is always OFF (relay opened).

+### Relay filtering

+Filtering can be added to the relays to control the minimum ON and OFF cycle durations.
+A ON filter of 2s means that the relay ON cycle will never be shorter that 2 seconds.
+The same goes for the OFF filter, which guarantees a minimum duration of the OFF cycle.
+Any command received during a filtered cycle will be accepted and will become the next relay state once the cycle is complete and unless overwritten by another command.

+**Example**: a relay has an ON minimum cycle time of 5 seconds and no filter for the OFF.
+* It received a ON command.
+It turns ON.
+The cycle starts.
+* Within 1 second, an OFF command is sent.
+This command become the next relay state.
+* After 4 seconds, the relay turns off.
+* A new ON is sent, the relay turn ON right away since the OFF cycle has not filter.
+* Within 1 second, an OFF is sent.
+The relay stays on.
+* Another 1 second later, an ON is sent.
+The relay is already ON.
+This cancels the previous OFF.
+* Another 4 seconds later, an OFF is sent.
+The relay turns OFF immediatly, because the ON cycle is now 6 seconds.

+> [!WARNING]
+> When reading the status of a relay, the actual physical position is returned, not the projected position.

 ## System Health Monitoring